qiming2/OpenGLEX/README.md

 # Purpose of OpenGLEX

-The purpose of this project is to render scenes, models, lights and other components with different rendering techniques and lighting models.
+The purpose of this project is to render scenes, objects, lights and other components with different rendering techniques and lighting models.

 ## Open GL Rendering Engine By Qiming Guan

-(Currently building infrastructures for the engine)
+Currently building infrastructures for the engine.
+Upon finishing the basic infrastructure, user may load models, create your own shaders, load textures and even manipulate any code you would like to experiment your own rendering methods.

+/////////////////////////////////////////////////////////////////////// Learning Notes /////////////////////////////////////////////////////////

 ### Set up OpenGL workplace